KSXGitHub/egg-shell/docs/IDEAS.md

 # Ideas

+> [!NOTE]
+> None of the syntax shown below are finalized.
+Treat them as pseudo-language.

 ## Reproducible Build

 The same set of source code (including the lockfile), compiler parameters, toolchain version, and target platform should always result in the exact same set of output files.